jbqueru/yast3/README.md

 blocked waiting for a page-flip, and it explicitly needs to be unblocked).

+As a specific note, the page base address on the ST is latched at the beginning of VBL.
+That means that changing that address during a VBL interrupt (or as a result of such an interrupt) has a one-frame delay.
+That's annoying in triple-buffering because it introduces latency, but that's catastrophic in double-buffering as it lowers the frame rate.
+Classic 50 fps demos get away with it because they can predict that one frame is enough to do their rendering, but anything that uses a variable frame rate and double buffering should be particularly careful about the timing of frame swaps, and most probably will need to trigger this frame swaps earlier, e.g. after the last line of active display.

 ### Threads

 If keyboard handling is its own thread, it is the top